mpalmr/webpack-mithril-typescript-example/README.md

 ## NPM Scripts
 All project tasks are evoked via [npm scripts](https://docs.npmjs.com/misc/scripts). `webpack` and `webpack-dev-server` should never be evoked directly from the command line.

 * `npm start` **(Development Server)**: Starts an instance of `webpack-dev-server` with [HMR](https://webpack.github.io/docs/hot-module-replacement.html).
 Any changes to CSS assets will be automatically reflected in the browser, while changes to JavaScript assets will reload the page.
-All JavaScript and CSS are found in single file bundles.

 * `npm run build` **(Production Build)**: Builds the project to `/dist/`.
 Optimized for a faster more responsive feeling user experiance.
-This is done by splitting up JavaScript and CSS assets into multiple chunks complimented by using hashes in asset file names to make better use of the browser's cache.
+This is done using hashes in asset file names to make better use of the browser's cache.
 Additionally all JavaScript is ran through Webpack's [UglifyJS](https://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin) plugin.

 * `npm test` **(Run Unit Tests)**: Spins up an instance of Chrome and Firefox through Karma to run unit tests.
 Unit tests are written using the Mocha test runner and Chai assertion library.

 * `npm run lint` **(Generate Linting Reports)**: Generates a [tslint](https://www.npmjs.com/package/tslint) report in the `/reports/tslint/` directory.
 If no report is generated the project is fully compliant with the linting configuration.

 * `npm run stats` **(Generate Webpack Statistics Report)**: Generates statistics that can be useful for optimizing your project's performance and Webpack's build time.

+## Bundle Manifest

+The manifest is a JSON file used to define which chunks are to be split into which files using Webpack's [code splitting](https://webpack.github.io/docs/code-splitting.html) functionality.
+The file consists of two arrays:

+* **`definedBundles`**: